World Deserts Reference

 • Polar deserts dwarf hot deserts: Antarctica alone is bigger than the Sahara and Arabian deserts combined.

-• Semi-arid steppe and the cold deserts of Central Asia are sometimes counted or excluded depending on the rainfall threshold used.
+• Semi-arid steppe and scrubland border several deserts and are sometimes included or excluded depending on the rainfall threshold and the source.